Alun Gwynne Jones, Baron Chalfont

-Alun Arthur Gwynne Jones, Baron Chalfont, OBE, MC, PC (5 December 1919 – 10 January 2020) was a British Army officer, a British politician and an historian.
+Alun Arthur Gwynne Jones, Baron Chalfont, OBE, MC, PC (5 December 1919 – 10 January 2020) was a British Army officer, politician and historian.

 Early life and military career

 Gwynne Jones was born in modest circumstances in Monmouthshire.
 He was educated at West Monmouth School, and subsequently at the School of Slavonic Studies at the University of London.
 Joining the South Wales Borderers when the Second World War broke out, he was commissioned a second lieutenant on 2 November 1940.
 From 1941 to 1944 he fought in Burma alongside the Welsh poet Alun Lewis.
 On 1 January 1943, he received an emergency commission in the Royal Armoured Corps as a war-substantive lieutenant, with the same rank in the South Wales Borderers from 1 April.
 After the war, Gwynne Jones remained in the Army, receiving a substantive lieutenant's commission in the South Wales Borderers on 24 August 1946 (with seniority from 5 June 1942), and was promoted to captain on 5 December.
 He was awarded the Efficiency Medal in October 1950.
 Promoted to major on 5 December 1953, Gwynne Jones took part in a series of anti-terrorist campaigns, and was decorated with the Military Cross (MC) in August 1957 for commanding a company which fought in the Malaysian jungles during the Malayan Emergency, after his involvement in a series of ambushes against communist insurgents.
-Gwynne Jones later stated, "I was lucky enough to carry out some successful ones."
+Gwynne Jones later stated, "I was lucky enough to carry out some successful ones.
 The citation reads as follows:

 Gwynne Jones was brevetted to lieutenant-colonel on 1 July 1960, and was decorated as an Officer of the Order of the British Empire (OBE) in the 1961 Birthday Honours.
 He retired from the army on 30 June 1961 with the honorary rank of lieutenant-colonel.